Important Job Skills for Welders

-Welders study blueprints and calculate dimensions, and then use this information to join metal parts together.
-They often work in manufacturing.
+Welders study blueprints and calculate dimensions, and then use that information to join metal parts together.
+They often work in manufacturing and construction.
 Welders help to build everything from ships to cars to planes to parts of buildings and other structures.

 If you're a welder looking for work, show employers you can offer what they need by highlighting the right skills throughout the job process.